ubports/docs.ubports.com/porting/quick-start/index.rst

 Quick Start Guide
 =================

-This section provides a condensed overview of the Ubuntu Touch porting process, focusing on essential commands and key configuration steps.
+This section provides a condensed overview of the Ubuntu Touch porting process, following the standalone kernel method, and focusing on essential commands and key configuration steps.

 Essential Steps
 ---------------